Shamfa: Central government does a lot for Tobago

 “At the end of the day, we have to take hard decisions and make difficult steps as it relates to building this nation, having the right resources and framework so we can truly support our people,” she said.

-“Now, the Tobago House of Assembly asked for $3.956 billion and received an allocation of $2.599 billion.
+“Now, the THA asked for $3.956 billion and received an allocation of $2.599 billion.

-She went on to say that the Ministry of Sport and Community Development did not get even half of what it requested.
+She went on to say her ministry did not get even half of what it requested, and no minister got what they asked for.

-The country was price takers and not price makers in a largely energy-based economy and for the Government to give more, it had to make more, Cudjoe-Lewis said.
+The country was price-takers and not price-makers in a largely energy-based economy, and for the Government to give more, it had to make more, Cudjoe-Lewis said.

 “For as long as we are part of this nation, for as long as we all have to eat from this national pie, we all have to be mindful of each other,” she said.

-“I am not sure the THA could say that that is exactly what they do after they receive the figures, because the house of assembly used to state in the month of June what they hoped for.
+“I am not sure the THA could say that that is exactly what they do after they receive the figures, because the House of Assembly used to state in the month of June what they hoped for.

-“Then when they found out what the allocation is going to be, they go to like a retreat and then come back to the house and debate and let the people of Tobago know what their priorities are.
+“Then when they found out what the allocation is going to be, they go to like a retreat and then come back to the House and debate and let the people of Tobago know what their priorities are.

-Cudjoe-Lewis said monthly reports about the THA’s spend, to be tabled in the house, were not being done and the public did not know what was spent, what was not spent, and what the money was spent on.
+Cudjoe-Lewis said monthly reports about the THA’s spend, to be tabled in the House, were not being done and the public did not know what was spent, what was not spent and what the money was spent on.

-She said money not spent could be held back and put to unspent balances, but, over the last couple of years, the public did not know what the unspent balances were.
+She said money not spent could be held back and put to unspent balances, but over the last couple of years, the public did not know what the unspent balances were.

 She said the bulk of clean-up expenses were handled by the Ministry of Energy and Energy Industries, Heritage Petroleum and Ministry of Works and Transport.